stkisengese/go-reloaded/README.md

 ## Usage
 This program takes two arguments:
-	1. Input file:The text file we are modifying in this case; sample.txt
+- `Input file`:The text file we are modifying in this case; `sample.txt`
-	2. Output file: the text file where the modified file will be saved; result.txt
+- `Output file`: the text file where the modified file will be saved; result.txt

 ## How to use:
 Open your terminal window
-Create a sample.txt file and insert the content you want modify.
+Create a `sample.txt` file and insert the content you want modify.
 ```go
 	$ echo "Your text to modify" > sample.txt
 ```